Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 - Education relevance
 - Career trajectory signals

-This allows recruiters to clearly understand why a candidate is ranked higher or lower.
+This allows to clearly understand why a candidate is ranked higher or lower.

 ---

 ## Resume Evidence

-Evidence of skills and experience is generated using only the most relevant retrieved resume segments through semantic search and cross-encoder re-ranking.
+Evidence of skills and experience is generated using only the most relevant retrieved resume segments through semantic search and cross-encoder re-ranking at fingerprint.
 Every statement is traceable to source data.
 Evidence is backed by explicit references to resume sections such as: